ttww101/BreathEveryday/README.md

 ## BreathEveryday
+### Features
+✦  Alive, beauty, custom design app.
-A beautiful note and to-do list app for user to choose and record personal events in every aspects in life.
-With integration to iPhone Calendar, it can easily remind user to accomplish tasks.
+✦  Categories for user to choose and record personal events.
+✦  Easy setting to integrate events into iPhone Calendar.
+✦  Record notes for every event.

-Categories, color of every bubble, background all can be customized.
+✦  Categories, color of every bubble, background can be customized.

 Create your own beauty!
-Hope you all like it :)
+Hope you all like it :).

-## Features
 ### Home Page
 ✦ Display every setup category